tetris-bot-protocol/tbp-spec/text/0001-randomizer.md

 Currently, the Tetris Bot Protocol offers no way for the frontend to inform the bot about fundamental patterns in the piece queue, such as the bag system that modern Tetris games employ.
-This feature, called `randomizer`, adds a new attribute to the `rules` message to indicate what system the game is using, and a new attribute to the `start` message to indicate the state of the randomizer at the end of the provided piece queue.
+This feature adds a new attribute to the `rules` message to indicate what system the game is using, and a new attribute to the `start` message to indicate the state of the randomizer at the end of the provided piece queue.